WallStFam/gas-optimization/Article.md

 | ERC721A       | 254.303    | 250.808    | 250.781    | 252.286    |
 | Merkle721     | 6.734.000  | 6.718.000  | 6.712.700  | 6.901.500  |

-Unfortunately if we look at the first table(1 mint) there's not much benefit for using the optimizer.
-And the result is pretty much the same for all mint types and different amount of runs.
+The first thing we notice is that turning off the optimizer always causes mint functions to have a higher cost.
+But unfortunately there's not much benefit for using the optimizer.
+The gas costs are lower, yes, but just by a small amount.
+Also, although it seems to get better with a higher number of runs, the result is pretty much the same for all mint types and different number of runs.

-If we look at the second table(10 mints) then we start seeing better results as the small gains, although small, start to add up.
+Just by looking at these results, one might be tempted to conclude: "Yes, maybe it's not that much better, but at least it is better!
+So I might as well turn it on and set the number of runs really high".

-But from these results we cannot conclude that using the optimizer will always be a good idea, because the way the optimizer works is that it makes some sacrifices that can increase the size of the bytecode which increases the cost of deploying the smart contract.
+Before arriving to early conclusions we need to take a look at one more aspect of the optimizer.
+The way the optimizer works is that it makes some sacrifices that can increase the size of the resulting bytecode, which would increase the cost of deploying the smart contract.

-Then, let's now look at how much the cost of deployment differs from changing the amount of runs:
+Let's take a look at how much would it cost to deploy each contract by changing the amount of runs and also setting the optimizer off:

 |               | Runs 1    | Runs 200  | Runs 5000 | Off        |
 | ------------- | --------- | --------- | --------- | ---------- |